fikriyusrihan/gigih-toplay-be/README.md

 # Tokopedia Play Clone API 🎶

-This is a simple API for Tokopedia Play Clone application.
+This is a simple RESTful API for Tokopedia Play Clone application.
 This API is built using Node.js and Express.
 This application is a part of Generasi GIGIH 3.0 Final Project submission at midterm.

 ## Run the Application ▶️